Nielsen Media Research

 purchased by the Dutch conglomerate VNU.
-In 2001, VNU also purchased ACNielsen, thereby bringing both companies under the same corporate umbrella.
+In 2001, VNU also purchased ACNielsen, bringing both companies under the same corporate umbrella for years.
 NMR is also a sister company to Nielsen//NetRatings, which measures Internet and digital media audiences.
 VNU was reorganized and renamed the Nielsen Company in 2007.
+NMR was separated again from NielsenIQ (the former ACNielsen) in 2021.

 History

-The Nielsen TV Ratings have been produced in the USA since the 1950–1951 television season and statistically measure which programs are watched by different segments of the population.
+The Nielsen TV ratings have been produced in the United States since the 1950–51 television season, statistically measuring which programs are watched by segments of the American population.
 The most well-known portion is the "diary".
-During the four "sweeps" months of February, May, July and November, Nielsen interviewers in Oldsmar, Florida and Radcliff, Kentucky, ask homes to participate in filling out a diary of the programs watched in their home for a one-week period.
+During the four "sweeps" months of February, May, July and November, Nielsen interviewers in Oldsmar, Florida, and Radcliff, Kentucky, ask homes to fill out a one-week diary of the programs watched in their household.

-The Nielsen sample included roughly 1,700 audiometer homes and a rotating board of nearly 850 diary respondents by the early 1980s.
-Nielsen launched its Nielsen Homevideo Index (NHI) in 1980 to measure cable, pay cable, and VCRs, and the NHI began offering daily cable ratings in 1982.
-Nielsen's continued to advance with steady changes into the mid-2000s (decade).
-Along with changing their counting methods, Nielsen also started emphasizing their sample in 2003 in reaction to census shifts and requests from some industry sectors.
-Nielsen's automated Local People Meter (LPM) technology was introduced in New York and Los Angeles.
-The LPM improved the method of measurement from active and diary-based to passive and meter-monitored.
-More importantly, the LPM provides accurate measurements to particular local markets, verse a nationwide sample from the People meter.
-While diary-based surveys concentrated on quarterly sweeps periods, the industry has been pushed toward year-round measurement, due to the automated LPM system.
+The Nielsen sample included about 1,700 homes with audiometers and a rotating group of nearly 850 diary respondents by the early 1980s.
+Nielsen launched its Nielsen Homevideo Index (NHI) in 1980 to measure cable, pay cable, and VCRs; the NHI began offering daily cable ratings in 1982, with steady expansions made into the mid-2000s.
+In 2003, Nielsen began adjusting its counting methods and emphasized its sample in response to demographic changes and requests from some industry sectors.
+Nielsen introduced its automated Local People Meter (LPM) technology in New York and Los Angeles.
+The LPM enhanced Nielsen's measurement method by shifting from an active, diary-based system to a passive, meter-monitored one.
+The LPM accurately measures local-level markets instead of relying on a national sample.
+While diary-based surveys focused on quarterly sweeps, the industry has shifted towards year-round measurement thanks to the automated LPM system.

-In 1996 Nielsen Media Research began tracking computer, internet, and video game usage through telephone surveys.
-Nielsen Media Research is a sister company to Nielsen NetRatings, which measures Internet and digital media audiences through a telephone and internet survey, and Nielsen BuzzMetrics, which measures Consumer-Generated Media.
+In 1996, Nielsen Media Research began tracking computer, internet, and video game usage through telephone surveys.
+Nielsen Media Research is a sister company to Nielsen NetRatings, which measures internet and digital media audiences l telephone and internet surveys, and Nielsen BuzzMetrics, which measures consumer-generated media.
 Nielsen also conducts market research for the film industry through National Research Group (NRG).

-In September 2018, Nielsen acquired SuperData Research, an industry analysis firm that deals with tracking viewing habits within the video game and eSports areas, an area that Nielsen plans to expand into.
-Later, in April 2021, Nielsen stated they will close down SuperData and move its analysis and tracking into Nielsen Sports.
+In September 2018, Nielsen acquired SuperData Research, an industry analysis firm that tracks viewing habits within the video game and esports spaces, which Nielsen planned to expand into.
+Later, in April 2021, Nielsen stated it would close SuperData and merge its analysis and tracking into Nielsen Sports.

-In September 2020, Nielsen started compiling a weekly Top 10 list of most watched shows on streaming platforms.
+In September 2020, Nielsen began compiling a weekly top 10 list of most-watched shows on streaming platforms.

+After the divestiture of NielsenIQ (the former ACNielsen consumer research business) in 2021, Nielsen became solely a media audience measurement and analytics firm.